HenryLimHongni/HenryLimHongni.github.io/_pages/about.md

 [KDD 2025] Fengnian Lin, Boyu Ruan, Junhao Gan, Lei Li.
 "Efficient Bitruss Decomposition without Butterfly Enumeration".

 [IEEE Internet of Things Journal 2023] Changlin Yang, Xiaodong Wang, Zigui Jiang, Ying Liu, Fengnian Lin, and Zibin Zheng.
 “On Min-Max Storage for Resource Restricted Clients in Coded Blockchain Systems”.

+**Other Experiences**
+I launched a side business in international education consulting after my undergraduate graduation, but I stopped running it when I began my PhD in 2025.
+I am also a stock investment enthusiast, but the profit is very limited so far.